-With shorter days, changes in the weather and three major holidays on the way, it’s no wonder that the winter months are often high times for depression.
+With shorter days, changes in the weather, and major holidays on the way , it’s no wonder that the winter months are often high times for depression.

-For sufferers of chronic pain, the likelihood of depression is already four times higher to begin with, making this time of year even more difficult.
+For sufferers of chronic pain, the likelihood of depression is already 4 times higher to begin with, making this time of year even more difficult.

 You also may not know that exercise benefits the vagus nerve, which has been recognized as an important pathway for depression.
 The only nerve to begin in the brainstem, the vagus nerve extends through the neck and into the abdomen.
 With stimulation, the vagus nerve is more likely to function correctly, minimizing depression.

-For more information, see the following article: Aerobic Exercise for Relieving Chronic Back Pain.
+For more information, see Exercise and Back Pain.